What is a Good Internet Upload Speed for Live Streaming?

 1. Does faster internet speed improve streaming quality?

-Fast internet speed leads to higher resolution streaming with improved bitrates.
+Fast internet speed leads to higher-resolution streaming with improved bitrates.
 It also reduces buffering because live streams can download data fast, leading to more stable connections.
-With fast internet speed, multiple devices can also stream simultaneously without compromising quality of the videos.
+With fast internet speed, multiple devices can also stream simultaneously without compromising the quality of the videos.

 2. Is 100 Mbps fast enough for streaming?